 Particular cases of dog anxiety need professional help to heal, and inadequate treatment can be detrimental.
 The rule of thumb is to always check with your veterinarian or animal handler before attempting training techniques.

-Scott Mathews is an entrepreneur and a blogger, specialized in marketing and management.
-He’s a trained professional in writing and business networking, with outstanding publications internationally and across the United States.
+About the author, Scott Mathews Scott Mathews is an entrepreneur and a blogger, specialized in marketing and management.
+He's a trained professional in writing and business networking, with outstanding publications internationally and across the United States.
 Scott is a dog lover himself and running aficionado who enjoys life, plant-based foods, TV series, and reading news online.